NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ## Security

-- To safeguard the confidentiality of pet data, the application implements a secure authentication system utilizing industry-standard hashing algorithms.
+- To safeguard the confidentiality of pet data, the application implements an authentication system utilizing industry-standard hashing algorithms.
-- Users are required to log in with secure credentials, which are then hashed and stored using robust encryption techniques.
+- Users are required to log in with secure credentials, which are then hashed and stored using encryption techniques.
 This prevents plaintext password storage.

 ## Unit Testing

 **Pet & Appointment Management**:

-  - **Addition and Deletion**: Simulates adding and deleting pets to validate data storage and removal mechanisms.
+  - **Addition and Deletion**: Simulates adding and deleting pets to validate data storage and removal.
-  - **Addition and Deletion**: Use mock appointments to evaluate data persistence and removal.
+  - **Addition and Deletion**: Uses mock appointments to evaluate data persistence and removal.

 **Testing Framework**:
   - **JUnit and Mockito**: Employed for test script creation and integration testing to ensure overall functionality.